Mathys Tel: Sponsorship

 Tel has been sponsored by Nike since he was 14 years old.
 His contract requires him to play and practice in Nike apparel (for which he can receive up to 10,000 euros per year).
 After he stopped wearing Nike gear in the summer of 2023, Tel was ordered to resume using them until mid-2024 due to his contract.

 Personal life

 Born in Sarcelles, France, Tel is of Guadeloupean descent.
-Since 2024, he has been in a relationship with Indira Ampiot, Miss France 2023.
+In 2024, he was in a relationship with Indira Ampiot, Miss France 2023.